 Employee Discrimination Lawyers

 The key piece of legislation governing employee discrimination law in the UK is the Equality Act 2010.
-This Act consolidates previous anti-discrimination laws including the Race Relations Act 1976 and the Sex Discrimination Act 1975.
+This Act combines previous anti-discrimination laws, including the Race Relations Act 1976 and the Sex Discrimination Act 1975.
 There are nine protected characteristics which are covered under the Act.

 These are:-